Benjamin Sesko transfer news: Newcastle make improved bid for RB Leipzig forward

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW 📺

-Meanwhile, Manchester United are expected to make a formal offer for Sesko.
+Meanwhile, Manchester United are discussing internally the next steps regarding their interest in Sesko.

-United have been in talks with Leipzig over what they would be prepared to pay.
+United have not made an official bid and are aware of Newcastle's latest offer, but they intend to remain disciplined and will not get drawn into a bidding war

-Sesko is open to both projects but one source told Sky Sports News he is leaning towards Man Utd if they can agree a deal.
+Sesko is believed to be open to both projects, although one source has claimed he has been leaning towards United, if they can agree a deal with Leipzig.

+It is thought United would want a clear indication Sesko only wants to join them before making a formal bid.

+While United's focus has been on Sesko, he is not the only striker United are looking at.

-United's pursuit of Sesko throws into question Rasmus Hojlund's future at Old Trafford, with the club understood to be listening to suitable offers for the striker.
+United's pursuit of Sesko raises questions over Rasmus Hojlund's future at Old Trafford, with the club understood to be listening to suitable offers for the striker.

 It was thought United would have to make sales in order to bring in a striker.
 However, while the priority is to offload players, it is understood Ruben Amorim's side can buy before selling, provided there are sales before the window closes.